Tiago-Roxo/ASDnB/README.md

 ![main_image](images/main_image.png)
 *Overview of the ASDnB~architecture.
 Body and face data are fed into the visual encoder, allowing intra encoder feature fusion and complement, while audio is processed through its respective encoder.
-Audio and visual features are combined to predict subject speaking label, using an adaptive weighted loss for combined and visual features (L_{av} and L_{v}, respectively).*
+Audio and visual features are combined to predict subject speaking label, using an adaptive weighted loss for combined and visual features (Lav and Lv, respectively).*

 ![halfunet_visual_encoder](images/halfunet_visual_encoder.png)
 *Overview of the flow of face and body combination in ASDnB visual encoder.
 The first convolution for both inputs downsamples via stride.*